BA Intermedia Art

 You will work on external site-responsive projects and tackle more ambitious work, developing a personal language both technically and intellectually.

 You will be encouraged to exhibit work and participate in external opportunities in the city and further afield.
-You will encounter a range of permanent and visiting staff whose diverse research interests encompass performance, installation, process, site-specific work, video and sound.
+You will encounter a range of permanent and visiting staff whose diverse practices encompass performance, installation, process, site-specific work, moving image and sound.

 Find out more about the compulsory and optional courses in this degree programme.